 Once you have confirmed your Bhutan tour with See Bhutan Travels, transfer your full tour payment to Tourism Council of Bhutan’s bank account.
 Click here to view the banking details to wire transfer your tour money to Bhutan from various parts of the world.

 All the tourists visiting Bhutan must transfer their entire tour payment prior to their arrival in Bhutan.
 Your visa to Bhutan will not be processed without receiving your full tour payment in advance.
 No credit cards, debit cards or visa cards are accepted to transfer your tour money to Bhutan; it must be wired transferred through a bank.

-After cross checking, Tourism Council of Bhutan will then issue your visa clearance letter within 72 working hours.
-Once approved, your respective tour operators will mail you the copy of your visa clearance letter.
+After cross checking with your passport and tour payment, Tourism Council of Bhutan will then issue your visa clearance letter within 72 working hours.
+Once approved, we will mail you the copy of your visa clearance letter.
 On showing this visa clearance letter, your actual visa will be stamped into your passport at the port of entry.